betty-gures/Vorking-travelleR/README.md

 These are features that are nice to have, and that you might implement if you have extra time, or in the future.

 - Polishing
-- Small talk witch costomers
+- Small talk witch customers

 ***